masugadesign/cp-filters-craft-cms/README.md

 # CP Filters for Craft CMS

 ### Advanced filtering for elements in the control panel.
-This is a commercial plugin for Craft CMS 3.
+This is a commercial plugin for Craft CMS 3 that is in BETA.
+The plugin has not yet been released for public use and is not supported.

 ### Table of Contents